EvelynPloetz/Deep-LASI/docs/source/installation.rst

 You are now ready to use Deep-LASI.

-**Packages for simulations and training new neural network models**
+Packages for simulations and training new neural network models
+""""""""""

 If you are interested in generating simulated data and/or re-training the neural network models, additional Python packages are required and installed by entering the following commands into the terminal application: